-During 2014, 2015 and 2016, we received notices from Meitav, the water company of the Petach Tikva municipality, requiring payment of fees totaling NIS 3.8 million (\$980,000) excluding VAT, for discharges of industrial wastewater allegedly not meeting the applicable standards into the municipal sewage system.
-The payment demands were made on the basis of several samplings conducted by Meitav in our premises during 2013-2015.
+During the period 2014 to 2016, we received notices from Meitav, the water company of the Petach Tikva municipality, requiring payment of fees totaling NIS 3.8 million (\$980,000) excluding VAT, for discharges of industrial wastewater allegedly not meeting the applicable standards into the municipal sewage system.
+The payment demands were made on the basis of several samplings conducted by Meitav during 2013-2015.
 In December 2015, we completed the construction of a new wastewater treatment facility.
 In 2016, six wastewater samples were inspected by Meitav and were found to be in compliance with applicable standards.
 We reached a settlement with Meitav in July 2016.
+During 2020 our permit providing for deviations from the standards for discharges into the municipal sewage system expired and we are presently working the with Petach Tikva municipality to extend the permit permitting such deviations, but there can be no assurance that such extension will be granted.

 In October 2015, we filed an application for an emissions permit with the Israeli Ministry of Environmental Protection, or the Ministry.
 In January 2016, we received a notice of non-compliance from the Ministry stating that the application was incomplete and that we are in breach of the Clean Air Law, 5768-2008, or the Clean Air Law, and the Licensing of Businesses Law, 5728-1968, or the Licensing of Businesses Law.
 We submitted amended applications and conducted several discussions with the Ministry in 2016 and 2017 and received the emissions permit in July 2017.
+In 2021 we received a notice of non-compliance from the Ministry stating that we are in breach of the Clean Air Law in our air sampling.
+The company believes that it is entitled to a permit providing for deviations from the standards and has filed a request for such permit.